-Clicker training your dog is a great enrichment activity.
+Clicker training your dog is another great enrichment activity.

-Teach something fun that you can show your friends and family – like fetching the newspaper, picking up toys and putting them back in the toy basket, giving a high five, or sneezing!
+One idea is to teach something fun that you can show your friends and family – like fetching the newspaper, picking up toys and putting them back in the toy basket, giving a high five, or sneezing!
 (Yes – sneezing.
-You sneeze and your dog sneezes back, it’s hilarious!)
+You sneeze and your dog sneezes back, it’s hilarious.)